basel-kaffoura/basel-kaffoura/README.md

 ### What do I do?

 By profession, I am a Full Stack PHP Developer.
-I have experience in Laravel environment on the backend side with Vue.js on the Frontend side.
-I also worked a lot in content management systems such as WordPress and Drupal.
+I specialize in back-end development using the Laravel framework, combined with Vue.js on the front-end.
+I’ve also worked flexibly with pure PHP projects as well as other frameworks when needed, adapting to different architectures and requirements with ease.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%"></p>